newwayland/baseline-economy/notes/issues.md

 ## Issues

 1. Equation `(12)` seems redundant.
-Any x raised to a power y where `0 < y < 1` will always be less than x
+It can only apply when the planned consumption is less than one unit of goods (not > 1 as stated in the paper).
+Since goods are necessarily atomic and discrete, not continuous, this will always be rounded to zero by the time the goods are purchased in any case.

-2. Since purchase is done daily, the amount of consumption in a day appears to be rounded down to an integer at that point and not before.
-Fractions of a good cannot be purchased.
-Monthly consumption changes per household are therefore in steps of 21.
+2. Since purchases are done daily, the amount of consumption in a day appears to be rounded down to an integer at that point and not before.
+Logically fractions of a good cannot be purchased (if the units are too large to service your customers demands you would just split to a smaller integer base).
+Monthly consumption changes per household are therefore in steps of 21 units of goods.

 3. Blackmarked firms can already have been removed by the previous price competition step.

 4. The wage choice of the unemployed is ambiguous.
-It talks about a currently received wage, but as the household is unemployed they are not receiving a wage at that point.
-Other context suggests this should be “reserved wage”.
+The paper talks about a currently received wage, but as the household is unemployed they are not receiving a wage at that point.
+Other context suggests this should have been “reserved wage”.

 5. Employed Households will jump jobs if they find a new job offering more than the minimum of their current wage rate or the reservation